Supreme Court still sits on Trump's tax returns, and justices don't say why | ExBulletin

 Roberts underscored the public interest in full access to evidence.
 The majority, however, said Trump could return to lower courts to assert certain state law claims, including that the subpoena was too broad or issued in bad faith.

 Trump’s lawyers did indeed make these claims in the second round, but were dismissed by judges in the lower US appeals court.
-When a New York-based US appeals court ruled in early October, it said of the financial records sought: “There is no reason to believe that these are anything other than ordinary documents generally relevant to a grand jury investigation. on possible or professional misconduct. “
+When a New York-based US appeals court ruled in early October, it said of the financial records sought: “There is no evidence that these are anything other than ordinary documents generally relevant to a grand jury investigation into possible misconduct or misconduct. ”

 Until October, when Judge Amy Coney Barrett took over from the late Ruth Bader Ginsburg, the court was divided 5-4 along ideological and political lines.
 It’s now a 6-3 court, with the six nominated Republicans voting generally conservative and the remaining three Democratic candidates voting liberal.